LeonLow97-Sandbox/concurrency-and-multithreading/golang/README.md

 - Can talk to each other.
 - Go's philosophy: having things share memory by communicating, rather than communicating by sharing memory.
 - The Producer/Consumer problem.

+## Testing Race Conditions in Go

+- Use `go run -race .` to check if there are any race conditions
+- Use `go test -race .` for testing race conditions.